-Though continuing to perform his own music in New York at various spots including The Internet Cafe with a quintet including saxophonist Tony Malaby, trumpeter Dave Ballou, bassist John Hébert and drummer Ed Ware and a quartet with Ron Horton on trumpet, Hébert and Tony Moreno on drums.
+He continued to perform his own music in New York at various spots including performances at The Internet Cafe arranged by and featuring saxophonist Tony Malaby with a quintet that also included trumpeter Dave Ballou, bassist John Hébert and drummer Ed Ware followed by a quartet with Ron Horton on trumpet, Hébert and Tony Moreno on drums.

 A return to Omni-Mix Studio for a different type of solo guitar record, Pramantha (UR9988), with steel-string acoustic guitars and his own compositions, that, like predecessor recordings My Goals Beyond by John McLaughlin and Bill Connors’ Theme To The Guardian on ECM and even Bill Evans’ Conversations With Myself, renders a most personal album.

 DeSalvo’s relationship with UNSEEN RAIN Records and producer-engineers Gene Gaudette and Jim DeSalvo has created an artistic home for DeSalvo’s work as a recording artist and as a producer, bringing in artists he respects and admires and offering a catalog of over 120 recordings, many audiophile.